gdlazcano/datsgabs.github.io/content/blog/Create a custom cursor that follows you and inverts colors.md

 ---
-title: "Create a custom cursor that follows you and inverts colors"
+title: "Custom cursor that inverts colors (mix-blend-mode)"
 date: 2021-07-15
 draft: false
 description: "In this post I'm going to explain how to make a custom cursor that inverts the color of the content it's covering."